-This article by Natan Ponieman was originally published by Benzinga and appears here with permission.
+This article by Natan Ponieman was originally published in June 2021 by Benzinga and appears here with permission.

 5-MeO-DMT is a potent and fast-acting psychedelic, which is naturally produced by the Sonoran Desert toad as well as some species of plants.